vnsmoreira/get-route/README.md

 ## Setup

-Download or clone this repository.
+### Running Localy

-Install dependencies and run locally using:
+Clone this repository and then run:

     npm i
     npm start